alininayeh/redux-tutorial/README.md

 Redux is a way of managing the state in a web application.
 Although it's used mainly with React, it can be used with other libraries too.
 But you'll see it more often in the React ecosystem and if you are working with React there's a very high change of needing to work with it.

+The purpose of Redux is to keep the state in a single place instead of having to maintain multiple states across different components.
 Redux consists of 3 elements, a store, reducers, and actions:

 ### Store